OpenRemote

 By stitching these together, it transforms thousands of data points into a single interface where integrators can actually monitor, control, and automate entire environments.

-The Manager is where users build their systems, but over time it had turned into a bit of a maze.
-The old interface relied on deeply nested attributes that simply didn't scale as we added more features.
+The Manager is where users build their systems, but over time it can turn into a bit of a maze.
+The interface relied on deeply nested attributes that simply didn't scale as we added more features.
 Every new update made the whole thing feel more overcomplicated.

-I wanted to move away from that clutter and create a workspace that felt fast and intuitive, but more importantly, a system that could grow without needing a complete overhaul every time we released something new.
+I wanted to move away from that clutter and create a workspace that felt fast and intuitive, but more importantly, a system that could scale without needing a complete overhaul every time we released new features.

 I shifted the focus from designing individual screens to building a library of master components.
 We used Vaadin as the foundation, and I developed a suite of custom components specifically for the way our users handle asset data.
 This made the interface feel predictable for the user and gave the dev team a clear set of rules to follow.
 We stopped reinventing the wheel with every release and started building on a foundation that actually makes sense.